rootCircle/blog/docs/project/bgit.md

 ![Git logo](/project/bgit/git_logo.png)

 Before we dive into `bgit`, let's quickly cover what Git is.
-In short, Git is a **Version Control System (VCS)**.
+In short, Git is a **Distributed Version Control System (DVCS)**.

-Think of it like a super-powered time machine for your code.
-It takes "snapshots" (called commits) of your entire project at different points in time.
-If you make a mistake, you can easily rewind to a previous version.
+Think of it like save points for your code.
+You create "commits"-checkpoints you can jump back to when an experiment goes sideways.

-It also makes it possible for many people to work on the same project without overwriting each other's changes.
-It’s the standard tool used by developers worldwide, but its power comes with a steep learning curve.
-This is the exact problem `bgit` is designed to solve.
+Git also lets teams work in parallel without stepping on each other's toes.
+It's insanely useful, but the interface can feel like a boss fight when you're just starting out.
+That's the first mile `bgit` aims to smooth over.

 ## What is `bgit`?